To find the best way to transfer money internationally, it’s important to understand the fees, exchange rates and speed of different transfer options.

-How do exchange rates affect your international money transfer?
+How exchange rates affect international money transfers

 Exchange rates can greatly affect how much money you receive at the other end, and can have a particularly notable impact on larger transfers.
 The foreign exchange market is incredibly volatile, so knowing how to protect yourself from risk is key.

 Exchange rates can fluctuate on a second-by-second basis.
 Political, economic, social and environmental developments can all affect the value of a currency.
-A sudden rise or fall in an exchange rate from, for example an election outcome, could make a significant difference to the total funds you receive from one day to another.
+A sudden rise or fall in an exchange rate from an election outcome, for example, could make a significant difference to the total funds you receive from one day to another.

 Exchange rates, however, aren’t the only fact to consider.
-The fees to transfer your money vary greatly between providers – whether free, a set fee or a percentage of your transfer – so an attractive exchange rate does not necessarily mean you will get more money.
-For example, a forex provider might charge a zero transfer fee but the exchange rate might be lower, while others might promote highly favourable exchange rates but charge higher transfer fees on top.
+The fees to transfer your money vary greatly between providers — whether free, a set fee or a percentage of your transfer — so an attractive exchange rate does not necessarily mean you will get more money.
+For example, a forex provider might charge a zero-transfer fee but the exchange rate might be lower, while others might promote highly favourable exchange rates but charge higher transfer fees on top.

 Tips to consider before you transfer money abroad

-- Decide on the best time for your transfer – do you have time to wait for a better exchange rate, or do you need to exchange your funds immediately?
+- Decide on the best time for your transfer.
+Do you have time to wait for a better exchange rate, or do you need to exchange your funds immediately?